RadioArtz/scp-project-unreal/README.md

 #### Discord
 -There are two channels on this project's Discord dedicated to development.
-One is publically avaliable and the other is for verified contributors.
+One is publicly available and the other is for verified contributors.
 Invite:
 https://discord.gg/Zs2UMr8